-It is this year’s upcoming trip to Warsaw and its environs that led alumni Sara Costa to reflect upon her experience and to tweet a good luck message to this year’s cohort – wishing she could do it again!
+It was this year’s visit to Warsaw and its environs that led alumni Sara Costa to reflect upon her experience and to tweet a good luck message to this year’s cohort – wishing she could do it again!

 Sara was not alone, we soon had a number of our Beacon School alumnus tweeting messages of encouragement, reflecting upon what the Poland visit meant to them and how it impacted them personally and professionally.
 So, as the 2018-19 cohort of Beacon School Lead Teachers prepare for their study visit we responded by asking some of our alumni – without giving too much away – to blog about their experiences: